stjohncj/RESTRack/README.markdown

 This defines an array of resources that cannot be accessed without proxying though another controller.

     :ROOT_RESOURCE_DENY: [ 'baz' ]

+#### :SHOW\_STACK
+If defined, server error messages will contain the stack trace.
+This is not recommended when these errors could possibly be delivered to the client.

+    :SHOW_STACK: true

 ## License